alexanderkoller/pergamon/pergamon.typ

 - #bibtypst styles are simply pieces of Typst code and can be easily configured or modified.
 - The document can be easily split into different `refsection`s, each of which can have its own bibliography (similar to #link("https://typst.app/universe/package/alexandria/")[Alexandria]).
+- Paper titles can be automatically made into hyperlinks - as in #link("https://typst.app/universe/package/blinky/")[blinky], but much more flexibly and correctly.
 - Bibliographies can be filtered, and bibliography entries programmatically highlighted, which is useful e.g. for CVs.
 - References retain nonstandard Bibtex fields (#link("https://github.com/typst/hayagriva/issues/240")[unlike in Hayagriva]), making it e.g. possible to split bibliographies based on keywords.